 A Sense of Mobile – Responsive Template Design

-Responsive email design is additional code that is embedded into the email HTML so it can respond or “sense” the screens that opens it, as well as make the email render differently on different-sized screens.
+So here we go: Responsive email design is additional code that is embedded into the email HTML so it can respond or “sense” the screens that open it, and make the email render differently on different-sized screens.
 When responsive design is applied to emails, it dramatically improves mobile click rates.
 While seen more and more with websites, when it come to emails, this approach is quite new and is lagging behind the rate of smartphone adoption.

-Responsive design addresses the latter challenge – you cannot guess where and with what your user will open your email: it could be a desktop, a tablet, a mobile phone, or any other gadget.
-The difference between hitting the delete button and clicking a link is made within a few seconds, so have a template design that “senses” the device your recipients are using and adapts to it automatically.
+Responsive design addresses the latter challenge, you cannot guess where and with what your user will open your email: it could be a desktop, a tablet, a mobile phone, or any other gadget.
+The difference between hitting the delete button to hitting a link is made within a few seconds, so have a template design that “senses” the device your recipients are using and adapts to it automatically.

 What you then want to look at is the open and clicks from all mobile users, and the percentage of mobile clicks and opens from overall recipients.
 Don’t forget to check if mobile users behave differently in terms of open or click time from your desktop users, so you can optimize the best time of sending to support higher click-to-open ratios.